Robin Raina

-Raina joined Delphi Information Systems, Inc. in 1997 as Vice President of Professional Services.
-In August 1999 he was promoted to the added title of President, having previously been named COO.
-In 1999 Delphi changed its name to Ebix.com and then in 2003 changed its name to Ebix Inc.

 Early life and education

-Raina was born to a Kashmiri Pandit family in Srinagar on 31 August 1967.
-He moved to Patiala, Punjab at the age of five and pursued most of his early education from Our Lady of Fatima Convent High School.
+Raina was born on July 31, 1967 into a Kashmiri Pandit family in Srinagar.
+He moved to Patiala in Punjab at the age of five and pursued most of his early education from Our Lady of Fatima Convent High School.
 He graduated from Thapar Institute of Engineering and Technology with a degree in industrial engineering in 1989.
 He joined Pertech Computers Limited and was promoted as area manager in 1990.
 He left for Singapore in 1993 after joining Mindware.

+Career

+Raina joined Delphi Information Systems, Inc. in 1997 as Vice President of Professional Services.
+In August 1999 he was promoted to the added title of President, having previously been named COO.
+In 1999 Delphi changed its name to Ebix.com and then in 2003 changed its name to Ebix Inc. On December 17, 2023, following a default on a $617 million loan, Ebix filed for Chapter 11 bankruptcy.

+Personal life

+He has a wife, Romica Raina, a son, Sahil Raina, and a daughter, Nikita Raina.